Cedar Ridge Elementary

 - What their role is at school to make sure that all students can learn, plan, and feel safe at Cedar Ridge.

 - About verbal, physical, and social bullying.
 Students are given examples and all students should understand that this type of behavior is NOT allowed at Cedar Ridge.
-We will tolerate unkindness or bullying.
+We will not tolerate unkindness or bullying.

 - How to be an "upstander" and not a "bystander".
 An Upstander is a person that does not tolerate watching another child be bullied.
 A bystander is a person who stands by and watches bullying happen.
 At Cedar Ridge, we are upstanders, NOT bystanders.